flokoe/bash-hackers-wiki/docs/scripting/style.md

 ## Indentation guidelines

-Indentation is nothing that technically influences a script, it\'s only for us humans.
+Indentation is nothing that technically influences a script, it's only for us humans.

 I\'m used to seeing/using indentation of *two space characters* (though many may prefer 4 spaces, see below in the discussion section):

--   it\'s easy and fast to type
+-   it's easy and fast to type
--   it\'s not a hard-tab that\'s displayed differently in different environments
+-   it's not a hard-tab that's displayed differently in different environments
--   it\'s wide enough to give a visual break and small enough to not waste too much space on the line
+-   it's wide enough to give a visual break and small enough to not waste too much space on the line

 Speaking of hard-tabs: Avoid them if possible.
 They only make trouble.
 I